dockstore-testing/galaxy-workflow-dockstore-example-2/README.md

 # galaxy-workflow-dockstore-example-2

 This is a test repo.
-Trying again
+Trying again and trying even more